 The total expense ratio equals the total cost investors bear on a yearly basis by investing in an ETF.
 The higher the TER, the lower the total return for the investor is.
 ETFs investing in illiquid stocks, applying a certain strategy, apply hedging or invest in more exotic regions typically charge higher fees.

 Need to have more insights?
-Download our free excel file: total expense ratio.
+Download our free excel file: TER.